Lab-Topology-Builder/LTB-K8s-Backend/docs/contributions/contributor-guide.md

 make uninstall
 ```

-#### Running the operator on the cluster
+#### Running the LTB Operator on the cluster

-You can also run the operator on the cluster, this is useful for testing the operator in a more realistic environment.
+You can also run the LTB Operator on the cluster.
+This is useful for testing it in a more realistic environment.
-However, you will first need to login to some container registry that the cluster can access, so that you can push the operator image to that registry.
+However, you will first need to login to some container registry that the cluster can access, so that you can push the LTB Operator image to that registry.
-This will allow you to test the operators RBAC rules.
+This will allow you to test the LTB Operators RBAC rules.

 Make sure to replace `<some-registry>` with the location of your container registry and `<tag>` with the tag you want to use.